Large carnivores and ungulates are threatened due to habitat fragmentation and loss, drought, harsh winters and conflict

 Changing industries

-Follow the money in hunting, outfitting, livestock and agriculture industries.
-We expose what drives laws and regulations which allow the killing of more large carnivores.
-Killing more predators is not a solution.
+Follow the money in hunting and outfitting.
+We work with drivers of laws and regulations which allow unnecessary killing of large carnivores.

 Changing laws affecting large carnivores and their ecosystem